 Oskar Karlweis (1894- 1956) was an Austrian stage and film actor, who was at the peak of his popularity in operettas and comedies in Munich, Berlin and Vienna during the 1920s.
-Especially with the operettas by Johann Strauss Jr., such as 'Die Fledermaus' and 'Wiener Blut', he had great successes.
+Especially with the operettas by Johann Strauss Jr., such as 'Die Fledermaus' and 'Wiener Blut', he had great success.
 During the early 1930s, he also appeared in several popular films, most notably as one of Lillian Harvey's suitors in Die Drei von der Tankstelle/The Three from the Filling Station (1930).
 Due to the Nazi persecution of Jews, he was forced to leave Austria after the 1938 'Anschluss', eventually resettling in the U.S. where he appeared on Broadway and in occasional films and television productions.

 German postcard by Ross Verlag, no. 5692/1, 1930-1931.
 Photo: Hegewald Film.
 Oskar Karlweis in Der Tanzhusar/The Dancing Hussar (Fred Sauer, 1931).